Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/variants.md

 The buttons located in the header of the **Variants** tab, to the right of the combo box, switch the view between SNV and CNV genetic variants.

+## Download report CHUSJ

+A **Download report CHUSJ** button in the table header allows downloading an Excel report containing one or up to 100 selected SNVs from the table.

+The button is active when one or more variants are selected in the table.

 ## Detailed Information on the Occurrence of the SNV Variant

 The **+** on each row of the table allows the display of an embedded panel with detailed information on the occurrence of the variant for the sequencing request.

 The **Interpret** button opens the [Clinical Interpretation](#clinical-interpretation) modal.

-The **Download report** button downloads the genetic variant in an Excel spreadsheet file.
+The **CHUSJ report** button downloads the genetic variant in an Excel spreadsheet file.

 The **Open IGV** button displays the sequencing files positioned on the variant in the [Integrative Genomics Viewer](https://igv.org/).